Chemgyu/TimeCIB/README.md

 ## QuickStart
 First clone the repo `git clone https://github.com/Chemgyu/TimeCIB.git`

+We also use [wandb](https://wandb.ai/site) to track training: setup wandb account.

 ## Data Preparation
 Download data to `./data` using the following scripts: `bash data/load_{hmnist, physionet}.sh`.
 This will download five missing patterns of hmnist data, and physionet data.